CocoZDev/EventHub/README.md

 # Event Hub

-This is a local event search app designed with Bootstrap, APIs, HTML, CSS, Javascript, jQuery, and MomentJS.
-It will also show users the local time, weather, and a map at the event location, so that users can easily plan for the events.
+This group project is a location-based event search engine.
+It will also show users the local time, weather, event location map, and link to purchase tickets for users to easily plan and attend events of their interests.

+I was responsible for researching and implementing the event API and also assisted in the front end development.

+Technologies Used: Bootstrap, APIs, HTML, CSS, Javascript, jQuery, Moment.js, and Photoshop

 # API Used